delbetu/delbetu.github.io/resume_projects/occupier.md

 Generate general ledgers and export data to be included in accountant software.

 * Lease Admin
+* Rent Rules
+* Percentage Rent is when tenant is to obligated to pay a percentage of their sales revenue, but only when passign a threshold.
+* Free Rent
+* Escalations
+* Additional Rent
+* Incentives: when landlord provides some discount as incentive for the tenant to sign the contract.

 * Broker Lease
 Broker can help to find a lease and negotiate its price along with compare them and track their lease status.